containers/podman.io_old/getting-started/index.md

 $ man podman-<subcommand>
 ```

+Please also reference the [Podman Troubleshooting Guide](https://github.com/containers/podman/blob/master/troubleshooting.md)
+to find known issues and tips on how to solve common configuration mistakes.

 ### Searching, pulling & listing images

 Podman can search for images on remote registries with some simple keywords.